Home

 Ideas to try

 Every context and church community is different.
 The most appropriate ideas will be the ones that are authentic for the people and place you’re in.
-Here are a few ideas to consider – more can be found on the pages for each commitment, and on the MWOL resources page.
+Here are a few ideas to consider – more can be found on the pages for each commitment, on the MWOL resources page, and in our resources for planning for growth.

 In services, meetings and gatherings:

-- Use the animations to introduce A Methodist Way of Life to your congregations and give everyone a Pocket Guide and encourage them to keep it for ready reference.
+• Use the MWOL animations on our resource page to introduce A Methodist Way of Life to your congregations.
+Give everyone a Pocket Guide and encourage them to keep it for ready reference.
 Point out the reflection questions inside.
 Have plenty available to give to guests and visitors.

-- Invite people to pick a badge that represents their home station.
+• Invite people to pick a badge that represents their spiritual home station.
 Use this to assess the gifts, passions and concerns of the congregation.

-- Have a monthly focus on one of the commitments across the life of the church.
+• Have a monthly focus on one of the spiritual commitments across the life of the church.
 You could also place an item representing the church onto a floor mat and move it each month.
 As part of this, hold a series of sessions with small groups for accountability.

-Our series of service outlines are filled with notes for a talk or sermon; creative activities and discussion questions for all ages; and all in editable Word documents so you can pick and choose the bits that work for you and make it your own.
+• Our series of service outlines are filled with notes for a talk or sermon; creative activities and discussion questions for all ages.
+You can download them as editable Word documents so you can pick and choose the bits that work for you and make it your own.

 In church meetings:

-- Engage with A Methodist Way of Life as part of your mission planning.
+• Engage with A Methodist Way of Life as part of your growth planning.
 Celebrate what the church is doing well at each station and identify areas that could be developed to encourage new joiners.
 Perhaps pick one commitment to focus on for a year.